hatedpw/CyberQuackers/content/posts/MercyV2WalkThrough.md

 ```
 We get back some good information:
 Server running ssh, SMB, apache tomcat/Coyote JSP engine 1.1
-I didnt wanna bruteforce this box so ill skip ssh for now.
+I dont want to bruteforce this box so ill skip ssh for now.
-I first wanna start with reviewing the URLs that came back.
+I first want to start with reviewing the URLs that came back.
 See if any notes could be found there.
 port 80 is filter, so ignore.
 8080 is open lets go check it out.